ITWS-Hackathon/refugee-data/README.md

 # refugee-data

-In this project we are scraping tweets from API with hashtags such as #AfricansinUkraine and #AfricansinPoland to analyze the negative sentiment against non-white refugees fleeing the war in Ukraine.
+In this project we are scraping tweets from API with hashtags such as #AfricansinUkraine, #AfricansinPoland, #SaveSumyStudents to analyze the negative sentiment against non-white refugees fleeing the war in Ukraine.
 We are also looking into how this correlates to the lack of diversity in refugees particularly non-white refugees being accepted into neighboring countries that have agreed to accept refugees.

 Relevant readings:
 https://www.cnn.com/2022/03/18/tech/african-students-ukraine-social-media/index.html